 You can find most of these materials available for sale in the OCAD U Plastic Shop, the Wood Shop and at local art supply stores.

-Please note that for safety reasons there are some materials that we will not cut:
+Note that for safety reasons there are some materials that are unable cut:

 - Acrylonitrile butadiene styrene (ABS)